pellcorp/creality-wiki/docs/cartographer_v4_flashing.md

 ## Verify your Cable

 You must make sure that the cable you are using is pinned correctly.
-For both flat pack and right angle carto's the default cable that comes with your carto might not be pinned correctly.

 ![image](assets/images/carto_connector.png)